Subdued Dutch Socialist opens way for pro-EU coalition

-AMSTERDAM (Reuters) - Subdued showings by Dutch Socialist leader Emile Roemer in televised election debates may just have tipped voters in favor of a broadly pro-European centre-right coalition government.
+AMSTERDAM, Sept 5 (Reuters) - Subdued showings by Dutch Socialist leader Emile Roemer in televised election debates may just have tipped voters in favour of a broadly pro-European centre-right coalition government.

 Next week’s parliamentary election had been shaping up as a close contest between caretaker Prime Minister Mark Rutte’s pro-euro and fiscally conservative Liberal Party, and its polar opposite, the old-style, hard-left Socialist Party.